 Is There Such a Thing as Vegan Intermittent Fasting?

 You may wonder if intermittent fasting goes with a vegan lifestyle.
+Take our quiz and find out what fasting plan will suit your lifestyle and diet choices best.
 Truthfully, intermittent fasting can pair with any diet or lifestyle.
 It’s what you eat during your “feasting window,” or the hours where you eat the day’s calories, which are most important.

 You may be considering intermittent fasting for its health benefits.
 Your goal may be to lose weight, balance hormones, prevent chronic disease or battle the signs of aging.
 A vegan lifestyle can have many of the same benefits.
 Researchers have found that following a vegan diet can promote weight loss and lower your chances of developing a chronic disease.

 How Healthy is Intermittent Fasting for Vegans?

 Since both intermittent fasting and vegan lifestyles offer numerous health benefits, these benefits may amplify when you combine them.
 Researchers at the University of South Carolina in Columbia found individuals who eat plant-based diets tend to have a lower body mass index (BMI) than those who consume a non-plant-based food.